 9 Weight Loss Tips During Thanksgiving

-- Eat consistently throughout the day beginning with a well-balanced healthy breakfast.
+Eat consistently throughout the day beginning with a well-balanced, healthy breakfast.

-There may not be many healthy foods offered, so at least you’ll have one go-to since you’ll know exactly what’s in it.
+There may not be many healthy foods offered at your party, but that’s OK.
+By bringing your own healthy dish, at least you’ll have one go-to—and you’ll know exactly what’s in it.

-- Exercise!
 An hour spent burning calories will also motivate you to make healthier choices later in the day.